NedaMohammadi3390/BenchPDM/README.md

 + Users can select from a predefined set of 13 microservice design patterns defined within the BenchPDM.
-A comprehensive description of the behaviors of the 13 patterns can be seen in the [Pattern_Description] (#Pattern_Description) folder.
+A comprehensive description of the behaviors of the 13 patterns can be seen in the [Pattern_Description] (./Pattern_Description/MSdesignpatterns.pdf) folder.

 ## Contact Information